HobnobMancer/cazomevolve/README.md

 Orthofinder requires one fasta file per species/genome.
 The Python script `extract_proteins_genomes.py` was used to create the necessary fasta files.

 `extract_proteins_genomes.py` takes 2 positional arguments:
-1. Path to the directory containing downloaded genomes (using `ncbi-genome-download`)
+1. Path to the directory containing downloaded genomes
 2. Path to the output directory to write out protein sequences (`<genera>_proteins`)

 For retrieving the protein sequences of Dickeya and Pectobacteriaceae species, the following command was used: